Software Testers Academy

 Who can apply?

-Experience is not required but applicants must possess a HND, degree or equivalent in any discipline.
-It is anticipated, however, that the Academy will be of interest primarily to graduates from a non-IT background.
+Experience is not required but applicants had to possess a HND, degree or equivalent in any discipline.
+It was anticipated, however, that the Academy would be of interest primarily to graduates from a non-IT background.

-Applications are welcome from those who meet the criteria irrespective of religious belief, political opinion, age, sexual orientation, disability, race, marital status, gender or whether or not you have dependants and women returning to the workforce.
+Applications were welcome from those who met the criteria irrespective of religious belief, political opinion, age, sexual orientation, disability, race, marital status, gender or whether or not you have dependants and women returning to the workforce.

 You can apply online at the Mindmill website.